 The Board acknowledges that the current voluntary registration environment is the major challenge to ensuring that the public receives social work services from qualified and competent practitioners.

+Submissions received on the Board's Mandatory Registration discussion document clearly supported a move to mandatory registration.

+The Board's review of the Social Workers Registration Act 2003, to be presented to the Minister for Social Development in mid-2012 will provide a review, based on consultation with the public, the profession and employers of social workers, on

+- the operation of the Social Workers Registration Act 2003, - the Board's own operations - and the extent to which the system of voluntary registration the Act provides for is protecting the public and enhancing the professionalism of social workers.

-The Board anticipates that submissions on the current discussion document regarding a move to mandatory registration, as part of the review of the Social Workers Registration Act 2003, will provide a clear direction from the public, the profession and employers of social workers on how to proceed.
-In the meantime the Board continues to pursue its stated objective that all social workers are registered through an effective registration system that protects the public and ensures high standards of social work practice.
+The Board will continue to pursue its stated objective that all social workers are registered through an effective registration system that protects the public and ensures high standards of social work practice.

-The Board will continue to focus on the following priorities for 2011/12 - 2013/14:
+The Board will continue to focus on the following priorities for 2012/13 - 2014/15: